Q: How many people are on a team?

 Q: What is the cost limit?

 A: The “cost limit” for a long term problem is a spending cap, not a spending requirement.
 Everything that appears in a solution has a value and we limit the amount of money teams may use in their solution.
 This creates an even level of competition while encouraging creative use of materials through recycling and re-purposing.
-In the problem synopsis you can see the maximum for each problem.
+In the problem synopses you can see the maximum for each problem.

 Q: Can my team compete if I do not attend a public school?